-All lodgings (including campsites, bungalow and holiday parks) are currently allowed to remain open, but their restaurants are closed.Of course, our accommodation is happy to help you find tasty alternatives via delivery or take away, in cooperation with our Ghent restaurants, so that you can be sure that you can still enjoy a delicious meal in Ghent.
-(For more information about all these possibilities, any changes to the opening, but also about safety regulations, please contact your accommodation).
+All lodgings (including campsites, bungalow and holiday parks) are open, incl. the restaurant and/ or bar and indoor facilities.
+For more information about all these possibilities, any changes to the opening, but also about safety regulations, please contact your accommodation.

 What do I need to know about my visit to shops and catering establishments (food and non-food)?

 - Restaurants, cafes and bars are open

 - Local markets, flea markets and (fun) fairs can take place

 What are the possibilities for transport (bus, tram, bicycle)?

 - Public transport: you need to wear a face mask when using public transportation.
 Tickets are only for sale at the ticket machines or in the Lijnwinkel

 - The shuttle service between the P&R Watersportbaan & Weba / Decathlon to the city centre offers normal service